ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 This will create a string from the above examplary JSON object:
 `{"H":35.8,"S":"OK","T":11.2,"ts":1625163338}`

-### Creating a UPP
+### Creating an UPP
-After gathering some measurement data a UPP can be created.
+After gathering some measurement data an UPP can be created.
 The UPP won't contain the actual measurement data, but a hash of it.
 The example script to create UPPs is [`upp-creator.py`](upp-creator.py).
 ```
 $ python3 upp-creator.py --help